kritscher33/Battleship-Project/README.md

 https://www.youtube.com/watch?v=LbALFZoRrw8

 Independently completed in summer 2022, following directions from a similar UCLA class project.
+These directions are published as the specs file.
+That should be read before reading this file, where I discuss my strategies in slight detail.

-More details are available as comments within files. bean
+More detail is available is comment blocks within the corresponding code files.